nbaminh92/Binh_Orchard_Test/README.md

 ## Functionalities
 * Display element by on click via console log.
 * Responsive layout: stackable columns on 1000px and 500px
-* Animation effects: background and image hover
+* Animation effects: on Development notes below

 ## How to use
 * Run index.html on any browser.